How many terms are in CONA and in IA? Tell me about the scope, contributions, and how to obtain the data.

 Which fields are required for a CONA contribution?

 The minimum fields and editorial rules of CONA are in compliance with CDWA and CCO.
 Works are identified with a unique and persistent numeric ID.
 In addition, given that CONA should be reliable and authoritative, it is important that records contain enough other minimum information to allow users of CONA to clearly identify each work uniquely, in order to prevent users from unintentionally linking to the wrong work.
-A general description of the minimum fields for CONA is included at About CONA: Information in a CONA record.
+A brief description of the fields for CONA is included at About CONA: Information in a CONA record.